parse-community/docs/_includes/flutter/queries.md

 var apiResponse = await losingUserQuery.query();
 ```

-To filter rows based on `objectId’s` from pointers in a second table, you can use dot notation:
+To filter rows based on `objectId` from pointers in a second table, you can use dot notation:

 ```dart
 QueryBuilder<ParseObject> rolesOfTypeX =